cs50nestm/cs50labs/stack/README.md

 Like queues (and unlike arrays), stacks typically don't allow access to elements in the middle.

 Take a look at the code window to the right for a partially finished implementation of a stack using an array.
-Notice that there's a MAXSIZE of 8 set for the stack and we must keep track to not go over this capacity otherwise a stack overflow will occur.
-Granted, this stack overflow is an arbitrary limit in our situation (we could easily increase the MAXSIZE number) but it does mimic what might actually occur in a system with memory limits when a push is attempted on an already full stack.
+Study and make sure you understand the skeleton code.
+Notice that there's a CAPACITY of 10 set for the stack and we must keep track to not go over this capacity otherwise a stack overflow will occur.
+Granted, this stack overflow is an arbitrary limit in our situation (we could easily increase the CAPACITY number) but it does mimic what might actually occur in a system with memory limits when a push is attempted on an already full stack.

 Start by completing the `pop` function where you see "TODO".
-You will need to get the top value on the stack to return to the main function call and also don't forget to decrement the variable `top`, that global variables serves as the level indicator for your stack.
+To pop an element off the stack, first make sure that there are elements in the array by checking whether
+`size > 0`.
+If `size > 0`, decrement size and return the last element in the array.

 Next complete the `push` function where you see "TODO".
-For this case the check for `isFull` is already implemented, a stack should not be pushed onto if it is full.
-Your job is to complete adding a value to the stack.
+To `push` an element onto the stack, first make sure that the array isn't full by comparing `size` to `CAPACITY`.
+If there is room store the element in the next available slot.

-After `push` and `pop` are finished move onto the `main` function and complete the "TODO" areas there.
-This includes filling the stack with random integers, print the top element of the stack using the `peek` function and finally iterate through the stack (from the top down, obviously) popping each element off and printing it as you go.
+After `push` and `pop` are finished implement the peek function, here you just need to "peek" at the top of the stack and return the value.

-When you are ready to turn in, use the following command to submit:
+Compile and make sure the program passes the test procedures in the main function.
+When you are ready to submit use the following command:

 `submit50 csbaxter/problems/2021/x/stack`